Goryeo ware: Inlay technique

-For the inlay technique, several patterns are engraved on the surface of metal, clay, wood, etc. Other materials such as gold, silver, jewelry, bone are inserted in the same shape.
-This traditional decoration technique started to be applied in porcelain in the Goryeo dynasty.
+For the inlay technique, several patterns are engraved on the surface of metal, clay, wood, etc. This traditional decoration technique started to be applied in porcelain in the Goryeo dynasty.
 Purple (black) and white clay were used to show the patterns.

-A pattern is engraved on celadon with a knife and covered with purple and white soil.
-When the soil dries, the overflowing mud is wiped off, remaining only in the carved areas; thus, a white or purple pattern will appear.
-When it is baked after painted with glaze, the white soil appears as white and the purple as black, and this pattern is seen through the glaze.
+A pattern is engraved on the vessel's body with a knife and the carved-away areas are filled with purple or white clay.
+When the clay dries the excess is removed, leaving it only in the carved areas, leaving a white or purple pattern.
+The entire vessel is coated in a colorless glaze.
+Once it is fired, the white clay still appears white but the purple turns black, and the pattern is visible through the glaze.